samsquire/positivity/README.md

 notes on positivity

 * God is always there
+* Eternal salvation
+* Good by default, not bad by default.
+God is authority, goodness is the default.
 * No matter what is going on, God shall never forsake you.
 * Can a mother forget the baby at her breast and have no compassion on the child she has borne?
 Though she may forget, I will not forget you!
 * You have the belt of truth, you know the truth.
 You know it's not true.